 Often found in smoothies or paired with apples or celery, peanut butter is a protein-packed, healthy snack for kids and adults alike.
-Here’s the kicker though, your health doesn’t only benefit from eating peanut butter.
-Your skin and the texture of your hair improves with topical application of PB.
-Think that’s all, think again!
-Peanut butter also helps repair scratches in numerous household surfaces and appliances.
-This edible, all-utility spread wears many hats from being a cleanser, bait, lubricant, shaving cream, and much, much more.[slideshow:
+Here’s the kicker though: Your health isn't the only thing that could benefit from eating peanut butter.
+Your skin and the texture of your hair improves with topical application of the nut butter.
+The smooth treat can also help repair scratches on your household surfaces and appliances.
+This edible, all-utility spread wears many hats as a cleanser, bait, lubricant, shaving cream, and so much more.

 Peanut butter is fairly cheap and found in every supermarket and drugstore.
 It’s not just a must-have staple for the home cook.
 It’s a must-have staple for the home, period.
 Creamy or chunky, savory or sweet, you’d be nuts (yes, I went there) to not see the versatility of peanut butter.

 Soni Satpathy also contributed to this story.